 The physical exhaustion of parenthood is, of course, tightly coupled to mental exhaustion: In fact, it’s difficult to separate the two.
 The very act of taking care of a baby or child can be draining on many levels—emotionally, cognitively, and psychologically.
 Let’s be honest, playing with teddy bears or transformers for hours on end is not the most stimulating activity for an adult.
 Focusing one’s attention on child games and kid-oriented activities can be wearying, so often parents just zone out.
 It’s easy to beat oneself up for not feeling mentally present 100 percent of the time, but these are feelings that most parents grapple with at some time or another.

 PARENTS ARE AT RISK FOR DEPRESSION

 Because of all the work and exhaustion that accompany parenthood, it can bring a rise in depression as much as a boost in happiness.
-A number of studies have found that people are not only less happy after having children, compared to their pre-child levels, they are less happy than their childless counterparts.
+A number of studies have found that people are not only less happy after having children, compared with their pre-child levels; they are less happy than their childless counterparts.